Justice Sheel Nagu Takes Oath as Chief Justice of Punjab and Haryana High Court | Law-Order

 Justice Sheel Nagu Takes Oath as Chief Justice of Punjab and Haryana High Court

 Justice Sheel Nagu was sworn in as the Chief Justice of the Punjab and Haryana High Court by Punjab Governor Banwarilal Purohit.
-The ceremony, attended by prominent political figures, came after the Supreme Court Collegium recommended his appointment.
-Justice Nagu previously served as the acting chief justice of the Madhya Pradesh High Court.
+He previously served as the acting chief justice of the Madhya Pradesh High Court.
+The oath-taking ceremony was attended by prominent political figures from Punjab and Haryana.

 - Country: